 On the plane?
 Get a window seat so you have somewhere to lean, and try a neck pillow.
-Check out Travel Pillow Challenge: The Quest for Good Airplane Sleep to see our reviews of four popular options.
+Check out 8 Neck Pillows That Won’t Embarrass You on the Plane to see our reviews of eight neck pillows.

-Besides medicinal products (see our Medications for Travel or talk to your doctor), I find drowning out the surrounding noise to be the most effect sleep aid.
+Besides medicinal products (see our 9 Over-the-Counter Medicines You Should Pack for Every Trip or talk to your doctor), I find drowning out the surrounding noise to be the most effect sleep aid.
 Noise-canceling headphones can replace the irritating low-level plane buzz with something more conducive to sleeping.
 But do your research on these before purchasing.
 If you’re going to invest the money—the popular Bose headphones will set you back 300 clams—make sure you get a fitting.
 The purpose is defeated if the phones start pinching your ears or leave indentations in your temples after 20 minutes of wear.